fluxloader-team/fluxloader/MODDING.md

 ## IPC Messaging

-Each of these have specific edge cases and usages, look at the source for more detail.
-Some are asynchronous, some have callbacks, etc. Be careful with usage.
+This is how you message between the environments.
+Each of these methods have specific edge cases and usages.
+Some are asynchronous, some have callbacks, etc - be careful with usage.

 ### Electron -> Game